 Overall, any planters can be used for container gardening.
 If they hold soil and water and provide enough room for the roots to spread out and growth, then you’ve found the perfect container!
 Containers also require less weeding, save on water, and are movable to accommodate plants that require different levels of sunshine.
 Find the perfect plant for your hardiness zone and the perfect container for your personal taste and home’s architectural style and wow, you’re one step closer to curb appeal greatness.

 Planters are a start, but if you’re looking for more help with curb appeal, please contact us at brick&batten.
 Our design team would love to partner with you on a home exterior design, showing you a visual rendering before you commit to expensive and unnecessary changes.
+Get started with our simple questionnaire.

 Subscribe for more content like this!